RPM Method + RCM = Reliability

 Fred J. Weber

 Picture this: It’s Monday morning and you’re the maintenance manager of an industrial plant.
 On your desk is a printout of 432 open work orders and the operations manager is screaming because air compressor #2 just tripped for the third time this month.
 To make matters worse, you just remembered two of your technicians went fishing for the week.
 The question is: “What can this maintenance manager do to improve this situation?”
 The obvious answer is to go fishing with the two technicians.
 Maybe a better question to ask is: “What can be done to improve plant performance?”
+Could applying the RPM method be a solution?

 Do the math: RPM method + RCM = Reliability.